ajuli029/robust-ids/README.md

 To use the merged intrusion detection system, follow these installation steps:

-1. **Prerequisites**: PyChar (Preferred) and some libraries like pandas, numpy, matplotlib, scikit-learn and keras which will be shown how to download during the installation process.
+1. **Prerequisites**: PyChar (Preferred) and some libraries like pandas, numpy, matplotlib, h5py, joblib, scikit-learn and keras which will be shown how to download during the installation process.

 Setup Instructions